 You can relax after kayaking or scuba diving with some locally caught seafood by the beach.
 Or you can venture into Wilmington’s historic downtown.

 Wrightsville Beach has the most beautiful water I’ve seen in North Carolina, and that’s a pretty tough list of challengers to top!
-Regardless of when you visit Wilmington, check out all of these spots and you can’t go wrong!
+Regardless of when you visit, check out all of these things to do in Wilmington (and around it) and you can’t go wrong!

 Winston-Salem is was once two separate cities (hence the hyphen) and the largest in North Carolina.
 Many folks visit Old Salem first for a look at early America, the Moravians, some pretty delicious food, and more!

 Foothills Brewing makes some of our favorite NC beer.
 Their Downtown tasting room is a welcoming spot for visitors to come and try their special creations, as well as the delicious food coming out of their kitchen.

 Our weekend guide covers things to do in Winston-Salem while staying there or visiting for the day!